gregsdennis/coding-for-smarties/published/2017/04/03/Breaking Changes.md

 This means that *any* change to an abstraction should be considered a breaking change.

-><small>**NOTE** In .Net (and other frameworks) we have abstract classes as an abstraction type.
+***NOTE** In .Net (and other frameworks) we have abstract classes as an abstraction type.
 These abstractions can also define their own implementations.
-This is the exception to the above rule: if an abstract class adds functionality *and* provides its own implementation, then the change is like an addition to a concrete class and is non-breaking.</small>
+This is the exception to the above rule: if an abstract class adds functionality *and* provides its own implementation, then the change is like an addition to a concrete class and is non-breaking.*

 ## How can I avoid making breaking changes?